Outline

 HISTORY AND CULTURE

-Saadani village once was an important harbor town and slave trading center in East Africa.
-It is now a small Swahili fishing village with about 800 inhabitants who mainly fish.
-Other villages adjacent to the Park live through farming, and coconuts grow significantly there.
+Saadani village once served as an important harbor town and slave trading center in East Africa.
+Today, it is a small Swahili fishing village with about 800 inhabitants who primarily engage in fishing.
+The surrounding villages also rely on farming, with coconut cultivation being significant in the region.

 SAVANNAH